-We are all living in a Matrix movie world and not even knowing it.
-Contemplating the world economy it's obvious we are slaves to the system.
-Housing is too expensive and inflation is on the rise.
-We all bought into the 40-40 system, working for forty hours a week for forty years and then retiring and dying.
-I remember I listened to a lecture, I believe it was a TED-Talk, from a professor showing the audience a jar filled with marbles.
-He was explaining as life goes on we keep filling the jar with working marbles and before we know it, it's filled to the top with no room to fit living marbles.
+We all live in a Matrix movie world without even knowing it.
+Contemplating the world economy, it's obvious we are slaves to the system.
+Housing is too expensive, and inflation is on the rise.
+We all bought into the 40-40 system, working forty hours a week for forty years and then retiring and dying.
+I remember I listened to a lecture; I believe it was a TED-Talk, from a professor showing the audience a jar filled with marbles.
+He explained that as life goes on, we keep filling the jar with working marbles; before we know it, it's filled to the top with no room to fit living marbles.
 You get to the point after that 40-year working mark and wonder what happened to my life?
-You have to make room for the living marbles or you are doomed to regret spending the rest of your life living to work instead of working to live.
+You have to make room for the living marbles, or you will regret spending the rest of your life living to work instead of working to live.

-There is no way out, we dug this hole for all of us and it is only up to us to find our way in life.
-Life can be simple by just enjoying the simple things.
-At my age now I turn my focus to the arts.
-The arts give me purpose, and direction so I spend a lot of my time journaling, painting, singing, and practicing acting, but if there is something I can share with the younger generation as a warning, I would tell them this, "Enjoy life as much as you can now, get out and do things, use your weekends wisely.
-Sure, we all have to work but enjoy life as much as you can while you have to work.
+There is no way out, we dug this hole for all of us, and it is only up to us to dig our way out and live.
+At my age now, I turn my focus to the arts.
+The arts give me purpose and direction, so I spend much time journaling, painting, singing, and practicing acting.
+Still, if there is something I can share with the younger generation as a warning, I would tell them, "Enjoy life as much as you can now, get out and do things, and use your weekends wisely.
+Sure, we all have to work but enjoy life as much as possible while working.
 Plan to take time off and travel around the world.
-Don't be in a hurry to start a family there's plenty of time for that later and plan that carefully and intelligently.
+Don't be in a hurry to start a family.
+There’s plenty of time for that later, so plan carefully and intelligently.
 Find an ocean and watch the sun go down on the horizon.
-Take a deep breath and slowly breath it out thru your mouth and relax as the sky turns into crimson colors of red, orange, and purple, then sigh, and find your Aloha." ......... the Honolulu Bohemian
+Take a deep breath and slowly breath it through your mouth and relax as the sky turns into crimson red, orange, and purple colors, then sigh, and find your Aloha." ......... the Honolulu Bohemian

-To be dedicated to the arts I believe one must be free to be creative.
-Free from stress, free from negative outside influences, free to express oneself without persecution.
-Freedom to think and say whatever the fuck he/she wants without apology.
+To be dedicated to the arts, I believe one must be free to be creative.
+Free from stress and negative outside influences, free to express oneself without persecution.
+Freedom to think and say whatever the fuck they want without apology.

 Bohemian: An individual looked upon in society as strange and different.
-Bohemians care very little for money and some stay secluded by spending their lives creating art, music, and literature.
+Bohemians care very little for money; some stay secluded by spending their lives creating art, music, and literature.
 Imagination is the mainstay of a Bohemian's frame of mind.
 Creativity surpassing the last creative thought is progress.
-Bohemians are known for being innovative in achieving creativity outside of the box.
-A literary-artistic gypsy.
+Bohemians are known for being innovative in achieving creativity outside the box—a literary-artistic gypsy.

-My thoughts have changed in my elder years shaped by experiences in life that affected my psyche forever.
-Rejection, humility, shame, betrayal, and embarrassment left me with a bad taste in my mouth and a sense of finding my self-expression to be understood and give meaning to my life before I feel like hurting someone really bad.
+My thoughts have changed in my elder years, shaped by experiences in life that affected my psyche forever.
+Rejection, humility, shame, betrayal, and embarrassment left me with a bad taste and a sense of finding my self-expression to be understood and give meaning to my life before I feel like hurting someone really bad.
 Love, happiness, and self-esteem have given me the will to move on to find a better way and stay on the clean side of things.

 Escaping the fast-paced, high-tech environment of Silicon Valley where stress and depression almost killed me, I ran away to the Honolulu Arts District in search of a new beginning.

-I've been humbled in life by someone who had everything, trying to be something I was not.
-Trying to fit in a world where I didn't belong.
+I've been humbled by someone who had everything, trying to be something I was not—trying to fit in a world where I didn't belong.
 I was living a dream that turned into a nightmare.
 Lost everything, then regained it, then lost it again.
 I didn't care anymore.
 I was tired.
 I needed to find another way or go crazy.

-I realize now that I need to find my people, my tribe, those who understand me, and to whom I can relate.
-Those without prejudice, with ethics and principles similar to my own.
+I realize now that I need to find my people, my tribe, those who understand me and to whom I can relate—those without prejudice, with ethics and principles similar to mine.
 I need to find other artists like me.
-I came to find the meaning of Aloha and maybe there I will find my answers to save my sanity.
+I came to find the meaning of Aloha, and maybe there, I will find my answers to save my sanity.

 Imagine these new strange people came to your house for a visit and never left, then helped themselves to everything your home has to offer.
-You're in a thriving culture and you welcomed them into yours.
-You share your hospitality, and your curiosity rises as they bring fine gifts from lands you never heard of.
+You're in a thriving culture, and you welcomed them into your community.
+You share your hospitality, and your curiosity rises as they bring fine gifts from lands you have never heard of.
 You're overwhelmed and want to learn more.

 But there's a hidden agenda.
 The real motive is to teach their ways and convert your way of life into theirs.
-As time goes by you hear their stories and adopt their culture and religion.
+As time passes, you hear their stories and adopt their culture and religion.
 Now you're easily manipulated into their authority of what is right and wrong.
-They try to suppress your language, your rituals, and your way of life.
+They try to suppress your language, rituals, and way of life.

-Then you try to live like them and learn the ways of the world.
-You adapt to their politics with an understanding that you're in a country of your own, it was even recognized and declared to the rest of the world.
-All of a sudden things changed in the name of progress.
-Your reigning monarchy is under arrest and your people are in disarray.
+Then you try to live like them and learn the world’s ways.
+You adapt to their politics, understanding that you're in a country of your own; it was even recognized and declared to the rest of the world.
+All of a sudden, things changed in the name of progress.
+Your reigning monarchy is under arrest, and your people are in disarray.
 You try to fight back to no avail against a superior military force.
 In despair, you relinquish your authority.

 I am torn as a veteran who loves his country but is also ashamed of what my country has done to the Hawaiian people.
 A culture that has shown me the meaning of Aloha.
 A beautiful culture that has shown the world how to love by living with the spirit of Aloha every day.
 I hope someday to be worthy of even being considered a Kama'aina (people of the land).

 Purpose and direction have changed to a feeling of making a statement, leaving an impression to be understood for my life choices and spiritual convictions.
 Not necessarily for acceptance but rather to discover where I stand with the world and to leave something to be remembered.
-Something I can leave to my children so they can understand me.
+Something I can do for my children so they can understand me.

-Ostracized because of my thinking outside of the box opinions is the motivating factor in my pursuit to be understood.
-My way of thinking scared people that cannot think outside their immediate social bubble.
-Following each other aimlessly to get ahead of one another, stepping on each other along the way.
-All this in pursuit of their make-believe world created by their notion of a perfect life, living in a Matrix movie existence and not even knowing it, sponsored by the corporate moguls of society.
+Ostracized because of my thinking outside of the box, opinions are the motivating factor in my pursuit to be understood.
+My way of thinking scared people that could not think outside their immediate social bubble and followed each other aimlessly to get ahead of one another, stepping on each other along the way.
+All this is in pursuit of their make-believe world created by their notion of a perfect life, living in a Matrix movie existence and not even knowing it, sponsored by the corporate moguls of society.

 "He's a real nowhere man,